Guest Post By Kelli Carter, RN

 What can you do about it?
 You have control over what you put in and on your body.
 It is time to start paying attention so that you can remain healthy.
 It is not up to anyone else.
 You must decide and take action.

-15 Ways to Protect your health
+15 Ways to Protect Your health

 - Reduce toxins put on and in your body by eating whole, organic foods and using clean personal care products.
-Women absorb nearly 5 lbs of toxins through their skin care products alone, every year!
+Women absorb nearly 5 lbs of toxins through their skincare products alone, every year!

-- Reduce your inflammation There are countless ways to reduce inflammation.
+- Reduce your inflammation.
+There are countless ways to reduce inflammation.
 Inflammation is at the heart of nearly every chronic health condition.
 Download my FREE ebook 7 Strategies to Naturally Reduce Inflammation to reduce your inflammation naturally.

-- Lower your intake of “bad fats” (Vegetable oil, lard, processed fat, canola oil, etc).
-These fats promote oxidation and inflammation
+- Lower your intake of bad fats.
+(Vegetable oil, lard, processed fat, canola oil, etc).
+These fats promote oxidation and inflammation.

-- Increase your intake of “good fats”.
+- Increase your intake of good fats.
 The “low fat” diet did a lot to ruin our health.
 Our brains are made of fat.
 Our cell membranes are made of fat.
 When we deprive them, we are starving both our brain and every cell in our body.
 We need good fat to process every cell function of the body.
 It is thought that the “low fat” diets are causing our exponential rise in dementia and type 2 diabetes.
-Fats were removed and had to be replaced with something so they put in sugar.
+Fats were removed and had to be replaced with something, so they put in sugar.

 - Decrease sugar intake.
 Processed sugar causes inflammation.
 It also gives a quick spike in insulin so that the cells can absorb the sugar.
 This can cause wild swings in blood sugar.
 Before you know it, your sugar has bottomed out.
 Then you crave sugar again.

-- Increase your intake of high quality fruits and vegetables (variety is important).
+- Increase your intake of high-quality fruits and vegetables (variety is important).
 Fruits and vegetables are great natural cleanses for the body.
 They help provide fiber as well as anti-oxidants to reduce inflammation.

 - Reduce/minimize alcohol intake.
 Alcohol can lead to other poor choices that can harm health.
 However, it directly increases inflammation and raises your blood sugar.
 Both are important factors to avoid to remain healthy.

 - Spiritual Practice of some sort (Meditation, prayer).
 Find quiet time and space.
-When we take the time to clear the mind clutter, we make better and more clear choices.
+When we take the time to clear the mental clutter, we make better and more clear choices.
 It also reduces our stress.
 Stress is directly correlated with poor health.

 - Emotional healing from anger and resentment.
 There are physical changes at a cellular level when we hold on to unhealthy emotions.
 When we clear that, our body is freed up to heal.

 - Time Block.
-When did we start allowing others to control our time.
+When did we start allowing others to control our time?
 This is a great video to get started on taking your time back.
 It is your life.
 Start living like it is!

 - Work with financial advisor/coach to pay down debt and build an emergency fund.